 Posted December 20, 2016

-Hanukkah begins Sunday evening and runs through the evening of Dec.
-14. There are several celebrations to mark the holiday, the eight-day Jewish festival, in the Triangle.
+Hanukkah begins Saturday evening and runs through the evening of Jan.
+1. There are several celebrations to mark the holiday, the eight-day Jewish festival, in the Triangle.

 Here's where to find them:

-For the sixth year, Apex will host a big celebration during Chanukah in Downtown Apex, which will include the lighting of an outdoor nine-foot menorah.
-The event is a project of Chabad of Cary.
+For the seventh year, Apex will host a big celebration during Chanukah in Downtown Apex, which will include the lighting of menorah ice sculpture.
+The event at 220 N. Salem St. is a project of Chabad of Cary.
 It's open to all and free.
 It starts at 4:15 p.m., Dec.
 26, with children's activities.
 A 5 p.m. lighting of the menorah follows.
 The evening includes latkes, doughnut decorating and crafts.
 Plus, you can watch the making of the ice sculpture menorah, which will be created during the event.